 In other territories, Indigenous Peoples did not sign treaties.
 In these territories, Indigenous Peoples made no legal agreements with Canada to share responsibility of the lands and waters.
 In essence, Canada took governance of these lands and resources without consent.

 As Aimée Craft, University of Ottawa associate professor, explains, “We can see [the challenge] in the images of land defenders coming up against the state police.
 Both are lawful — both are employing their own systems of law.
-What you have is two legitimate legal authorities that are saying two different things.”
+What you have are two legitimate legal authorities that are saying two different things.”

 The resulting conflicts over land-use decisions point to a need for Canadians to have conversations, sometimes difficult, about what needs to change to ensure more just systems of land governance.